junaid404/webpack-react-boilerplate/README.md

 $ git init
 ```

-Third, install the dependencies.
+Third, install the dependencies.if you are using yarn it will be **yarn install**

 ```
 $ npm install
 ```

-Then, launch the boilerplate app.
+Then, launch the boilerplate app. for yarn it will be **yarn start**

 ```
 $ npm start